Dolphus Stroud: Athletics

 Stroud was barred from running at Colorado Springs High School.
-In his memoir, he recounts the Colorado College track coach also hesitating to allow him on, citing issues that the previous Black athlete had caused for the team.
+In his memoir, he recounts the Colorado College track coach also hesitated to allow him on, citing issues that the previous Black athlete had caused for the team.
 The coach, however, changed his tune after Stroud won a marathon.
 He spent his remaining time as a member of the Colorado College track team, winning races across the region.
-Stroud was inducted into the Colorado College Athletic Hall of Fame in 2006; however, as of 2021, he had not been inducted into the Colorado Springs hall.
+Stroud was nominated to be inducted into the Colorado College Athletic Hall of Fame in 2006; however, as of 2021, he still had not been inducted into the Colorado Springs hall.

 In June 1928, Stroud won the 5,000 metre Rocky Mountain regional Olympic qualifier.
 He expected the organizers to cover his transportation costs to Boston for the 1928 United States Olympic trials.
 After winning, he was informed that they would not be covering his expenses, alleging that he did not approach the previous record, which was a requirement.
 It was speculated that this may have been an excuse the organizers invented to prevent a Black man from riding on a bus with white athletes.
 After being declined funding, Stroud walked, ran, and hitchhiked for 12 days over the course of 1,765 miles.
 He departed at 4 a.m., wielding a "Denver to Olympia" sign, $10, a backpack, water, and a golf club for protection.
 Initially, the streets were desolate—he reported sometimes walking 20 miles without seeing another car—but coverage in the Chicago Daily News led to an increase in pickups.
 He ultimately arrived six hours before the start of his race.
 Due to malnutrition and exhaustion he was unable to complete the race, collapsing on his sixth lap.